Readmission to Drexel University

 - If you officially withdrew from the University during the add/drop period of your first term at Drexel and did not continue on to a second term.

 Before you apply for readmission, you should review the following:

-You will need to resolve any holds on your record before you can be considered for readmission.
+You will need to resolve most holds on your record before you can be considered for readmission.
 The most common holds are financial, academic, and judicial (student conduct).
 If you have holds, you are welcome to begin the readmission application process, but these holds must be resolved before you can receive a final decision.

 To learn if you have a hold, please log in via DrexelOne.
 If you no longer have access to DrexelOne, please contact Drexel Central.

 Satisfactory Academic Progress (SAP) is the process by which your prior academic coursework is used to evaluate your eligibility for federal financial aid.
 If you are offered readmission, your SAP status will be the same as of the date of your last enrollment at Drexel (any coursework completed at other institutions while you are not enrolled at Drexel does not impact SAP).
 If you are determined to be failing SAP, you will be ineligible to receive federal financial aid for the first year you are back at Drexel; you will be evaluated for eligibility again after your first year back is complete.